rosshemsley/SublimeClangFormat/README.md

 https://llvm.org/svn/llvm-project/cfe/trunk/tools/clang-format/clang-format-sublime.py,
 it doesn't really exploit any of the Sublime Text package functionality.
-We add new features such as customising the style from a settings file, selecting styles using the Command Palette, along with easier installation.
+We add new features such as customising the style from a settings file, selecting styles using the Command Palette, and easier installation.

 Installing
 ----------